rkm660/MovieGame/README.md

 # MovieGame
-A implementation of the classic movie game
+An implementation of the classic movie game